gsandeep1231/Udacity-CarND-MPC-Project/README.md

 ## MPC with Latency

 There are two approaches to deal with the latency in the code.
 * The kinematic model equations use the actuations from previous timesteps which is 100ms earlier since our dt chosen in 0.1.
 As we need to implement a MPC that handles at least 100ms latency this works good for our model.
-So I updated the actuatios equations to account for this latency by using below code:
+So I updated the actuatios equations to account for this latency by using below code (lines 111-114 in MPC.cpp):

       if (t > 1) {   // use previous actuations to overcome latency
         delta0 = vars[delta_start + t - 2];